EliriaT/school-api/README.md

 to record attendance and puts marks.
 * **Limited vertical scalability** The more logic the monolith encapsulates, the more computer resources are needed, but there are certain limitations on CPUs and RAMs.
 * **Slower services in the monolith may cause delays for the rest of system**.
+For example, there might be a statistic feature, that would provide monthly and yearly statistics about attendance, marks, homeworks.
+This service would be slower and may cause delays for the rest of the application.
 Separating may reduce load on the entire system, increasing system availability and reducing latency.
 * **Some security issues may cause unauthorised access to all components at once**